BeeBercik/SwiftTask/README.md

 ### 🏦 Swift Codes Management Application

-This project provides a RESTful API to manage SWIFT codes data (headquarters and branches) for different countries.
+This project provides a RESTful API to manage SWIFT codes data (headquarters and branches) for various countries.

 The application automatically initialize the database with predefined data when the application starts.
 This ensures that the service is ready to use from the moment it is deployed.